metablaster/WindowsFirewallRuleset/Modules/Ruleset.Utility/Help/en-US/Out-DataTable.md

 ## SYNOPSIS

-Creates a DataTable for an object
+Creates a DataTable from an object

 ## SYNTAX